sscoconutree/BulkHashChecker-v2/README.md

 # CHANGELOGS

+<h3>v2.2</h3>

+* Analysis outputs now reflects in real-time instead of waiting all of the inputs to be scanned completely before displaying the results.

 <h3>v2.1</h3>

 * Added a maximum of 500 input hash limit to cater the daily quota of non-premium VirusTotal API.